 Kubernetes Resources

-In this section, you can define the environment settings of Apinizer Platform, manage your Management Console, API Integrator and API Portal servers.
+In this section, you can define the environment settings of Apinizer Platform, manage your API Manager, API Integrator and API Portal deployments.

 The picture below shows the Kubernetes Resources: